A Set of Tutorials for the LAMMPS Simulation Package

 Finally, let us generate images of the systems and print the values of the forces exerted by the fluid on the walls, as given by \lmpcmd{f\_mysf1[1]} and \lmpcmd{f\_mysf2[1]}.
 Add these lines to \flecmd{shearing.lmp}:

 Let us also extract the density and velocity profiles using the \lmpcmd{chunk/atom} and \lmpcmd{ave/chunk} commands.
-These commands are used to divide the system into bins and return the desired quantities, here the velocity along $x$ (\lmpcmd{vx}) within the bins.
+When deployed as below, these commands discretize the simulation domain into spatial bins and compute and output average properties of the atoms belonging to each bin, here the velocity along $x$ (\lmpcmd{vx}) within the bins.
 Add the following lines to \flecmd{shearing.lmp}:

 Here, a bin size of $0.25\,\text{\AA{}}$ is used for the density profiles generated by the \lmpcmd{ave/chunk} commands, and three \flecmd{.dat} files are created for the water, the walls, and the ions, respectively.
 With values of \lmpcmd{10 15000 200000}, the velocity \lmpcmd{vx} will be evaluated every 10 steps during the final 150,000 steps of the simulations.
-The result will be averaged and printed only once at the 200,000\,th step.
+The result will be averaged and printed only once at the 200,000\textsuperscript{th} step.

 Run the simulation using LAMMPS.
 The averaged velocity profile for the fluid is plotted in Fig.~\ref{fig:NANOSHEAR-profiles}.
-As expected for such Couette flow geometry, the fluid velocity increases linearly along $z$, and is equal to the walls velocities at the fluid-solid interfaces (no-slip boundary conditions).
+As expected for such a Couette flow geometry, the fluid velocity increases linearly along $z$, and is equal to the walls velocities at the fluid-solid interfaces (no-slip boundary conditions).